i have an urgent question, comment OR CONCERN. who do i call?

 How can I be reached at the festival in case of an emergency?

 Get in touch with the Trumansburg police at 607-387-6505.
 We are in constant contact with the local law enforcement agencies and they will alert us.

 What do I do if I lose anything (children or otherwise)?

 Go to security headquarters at the side of the large blue barn near the food vendors for lost and found items.
-Lost and found children, however, should be taken to the First Aid Tent (if you're walking in the front gate, turn left, and you'll find it there).
-We provide all children with a paper arm band and encourage parents to write their cell phone number on this band, so if we find your little one, we can easily get in touch with you.
-It's also a good idea to show your kids where the First Aid Tent is located, and perhaps point out the fact that the paramedics and EMTs wearing a special color of shirt (color to be determined), as are the security guards, so if they get lost, finding one of those people should be easy.
+Lost and found children, however, should be taken to the Emergency Medical Services tent (if you're walking in the front gate, turn left, and you'll find it there).
+We provide all children with a paper arm band and ask parents to write their cell phone number on this band, so if we find your little one, we can easily get in touch with you.
+It's also a good idea to show your kids where the Emergency Medical Services tent is located, and perhaps point out the fact that the paramedics and EMTs wearing a special color of shirt (color is neon green) as are the security guards, so if they get lost, finding one of those people should be easy.

 HOW CAN I APPLY TO PERFORM AT THE FESTIVAL?

 See performer contact information and guidelines at our Contact page.

 HOW CAN I ENTER THE GRASSROOTS BAND CONTEST?